RJGATON007/gyms/README.md

 # Requirements For Installation
 - Pip install -r Requirements.txt
+- if it doesn't work, check the packages in setup.py and install them manually
 # IDE
 - Pycharm professional(Updated version) or VS Code (setup venv)
 # Language used